Structure and Style: Year 1 Level A (part 1) – online writing course

 * Classes last for up to 1-1/2 hours depending on the lesson.
 They will be held in a live online Zoom classroom.
 There will also be some homework – please see below.

-The course completes the first part of IEW’s Structure and Style for Students: Year 1 Level A, including Units 1 to 3, and the first lesson of Unit 4.
+The course completes the first part of IEW’s Structure and Style for Students: Year 1 Level A, including Units 1 to 3, and the first two lessons of Unit 4.

 Unit 1: Note Making and Outlines – teaches students how to take notes (a ‘keyword outline’) from source texts, and then retell them.
 Beware of the greedy dog and giant cacti.